 Advance HE framework for internationalising higher education

-Our framework for internationalising higher education is an integral part of the Advance HE frameWORKS series.
+Our framework for internationalising higher education is an integral part of the Advance HE Student Success Framework Series.
 Developed with the sector for the sector, the series covers key thematic priorities that impact upon the quality of teaching and learning in HE.
-Advance HE frameWORKS provide a shared point of reference and common language to shape and review policy, process and practice in order to enhance student success.
+Advance HE frameworks provide a shared point of reference and common language to shape and review policy, process and practice in order to enhance student success.

 Has your school, faculty or institution identified this as a key strategic priority?